MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/create-forum-posts.md

 ---
-title: Create forum posts on the portal
+title: Create forum posts
-description: Learn how to create forum posts on a portal.
+description: Learn how to create forum posts on your Power Pages site.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom:
-ms.date: 04/21/2020
+ms.date: 3/28/2023
 ms.subservice:
 ms.author: kkendrick
 contributors:
     - nickdoelman
 ---

-# Create forum posts on the portal
+# Create forum posts

 A forum post is a user-submitted message enclosed into a block containing the user's details and the date and time it was submitted.
-Members are usually allowed to edit or delete their own posts.
+Members are allowed to edit or delete their own posts.
 Posts are contained in [forum threads](manage-forum-threads.md), where they appear as boxes one after another.
 The first post starts the thread; this may be called the OP (original post).
-Posts that follow in the thread are meant to continue discussion about that post, or respond to other replies; it is not uncommon for discussions to be derailed.
+Posts that follow in the thread are meant to continue discussion about that post, or respond to other replies; it isn't uncommon for discussions to be derailed.

 ## Create forum posts

-The forum post editor will appear automatically when a user has successfully signed in to the portal and navigated to a forum thread page, provided the developer has implemented the functionality in the forum thread's page template.
+The forum post editor will appear automatically when a user has successfully signed in to the website and navigated to a forum thread page, provided the developer has implemented the functionality in the forum thread's page template.

-1. Sign in to the portal.
+1. Sign in to the website.

 2. Navigate to a [forum thread](manage-forum-threads.md).